 And, if you want to push the envelope, we invite you to help us optimize microByte for higher-end games like:

 microByte is not just a retro-gaming device, it’s also a peripheral-rich, open-hardware development platform based on the popular ESP32 module.
 To make it more accessible, we’ve published an Arduino library that you can use to develop your own software or to modify ours.
 And if you need more control over the hardware, you can use Espressif’s ESP-IDF development environment instead.
-Finally, as mentioned above, MicroPython support is in the works and will be ready by the time microByte ships to backers.
+Finally, as mentioned above, we’ve published a tutorial for MicroPython as well.

 And best of all, you don’t need to flash your device to run your applications!
 Just compile them, copy the .bin files onto a microSD card, insert that card into the slot, open the Applications menu, and launch your apps.
 When you reset microByte, it will return to its previous state, removing any apps that you’ve installed this way.